alco/sweetconfig/README.md

 ## YAML syntax extensions

-The YAML parser used by Sweetconfig extends the syntax in a non-conforming way to provide some conveniences for Elixir.
+Sweetconfig extends YAML syntax in a non-conforming way to provide some conveniences for Elixir.

 ```yaml
 map: